rapidsai/cuml/BUILD.md

 ### Recommended process

-As a convenience, a `build.sh` script is provided which can be used to execute the same build commands above.
+As a convenience, a `build.sh` script is provided which can be used to execute the same build commands as below.
 Note that the libraries will be installed to the location set in `$INSTALL_PREFIX` if set (i.e. `export INSTALL_PREFIX=/install/path`), otherwise to `$CONDA_PREFIX`.
 ```bash
 $ ./build.sh                           # build the cuML libraries, tests, and python package, then
                                        # install them to $INSTALL_PREFIX if set, otherwise $CONDA_PREFIX